Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Pretrial Detention Decisions: Algorithmic Fairness and Recidivism Revisited

+where $f\in\{-1,1\}$ is recidivism prediction and $y\in\{-1,1\}$ recidivism outcome.
+The cost of false positive mistakes is normalized to $1$ and the costs of false negative mistakes denoted by $\psi$.

+The performance of asymmetric classifiers for various values of $\psi\in[0,10]$ appears in Figure~\ref{fig:fp_fn_application}.
+We find that changing the cost of false negative mistakes allows us to achieve balanced false positive and false negative rates both for LASSO-Logit and Boosting.
+The false positive and false negative rates are equalized approximately at $\psi=2.25$ for both classifiers.

+However, changing $\psi$ is not enough to balance the false positive rates across the two groups; see Online Appendix Figure~\ref{fig:fp_fn_application_race} and Table~\ref{tab:balanced} for more details.

-We rely on a two-group setup also used in the previous section where the protected group ($G$ = 1) are African-American offenders.
-Our analysis involves asymmetric costs that are covariate-driven and based on a comprehensive cost-benefit analysis for the U.S.\ pretrial detention decision provided \cite{baughman2017costs} which we summarize in Table \ref{apptab:costs} of the Supplementary Material.
-Table \ref{tab:covariatedriven} reports the cost-benefit covariate-driven costs functions to characterize the risk $\mathcal{R}(f),$ where for $G$ = 0 and 1:
+To address the algorithmic fairness issue, we rely on a two-group setup also used in the previous section where the protected group ($G$ = 1) are African American offenders.
+We focus on the loss function from Example~\ref{ex:fairness}:

-with $EBD(c_i)$ the economic benefit of detention which depends on the type of crime committed by individual $i,$ $ECD(d_i)$ the economic cost of detention which depends on detention duration $d_i,$ and $C(x_i,c_i)$ the expected cost of recidivism in the event of a false negative verdict depending on covariates $x_i$ and the type of crime $c_i.$ Details regarding the functions $EBD(c_i),$ $ECD(d_i)$ and $C(x_i,c_i)$ appear in the Supplementary Material Section \ref{secapp:costben}.
-Finally, $\gamma^G_{eb}(x_i),$ $\lambda_{ec}^G(x_i)$ and $\rho^G(x_i)$ are scaling functions which reflect preference attitudes towards members of the protect population where we put $\gamma^G_{eb}(x_i)$ = $\lambda_{ec}^G(x_i)$ and equal to one for $G$ = 0 and equal to two for $G$ = 1.
-Finally we set $\rho^G(x_i)$ = 0.

-We consider the following empirical model specifications: (1) logistic regression covered in Section \ref{sec:param} and (2) deep learning in Section \ref{sec:deep}.\footnote{In Section \ref{appsec:empirics} of the Supplementary Material we cover the empirical results for shallow learning and boosting.} We compare symmetric versus asymmetric costs, with the latter involving two costs schemes.
-In all specifications we use as dependent variable a dummy of Recidivism occurrence.
-The explanatory variables are: (a) race as a categorical variable, (b) gender using female indicator, (c) crime history: prior count of crimes, (d) COMPAS score, (e) crime factor: whether crime is felony or not and (e) interaction between race factor and compass score.